zhmcclient/zhmc-ansible-modules/README.rst

 Moving to Ansible Galaxy
 ========================

-Starting with version 1.0.0, the zhmc Ansible modules are no longer distributed as the
+Starting with version 0.9.0, the zhmc Ansible modules are no longer distributed as the
 `zhmc-ansible-modules package on Pypi <https://pypi.org/project/zhmc-ansible-modules/>`_, but as the
-`ibm.zhmc collection on Galaxy <https://galaxy.ansible.com/ibm/zhmc/>`_.
+`ibm.ibm_zhmc collection on Galaxy <https://galaxy.ansible.com/ibm/ibm_zhmc/>`_.

 Overview
 ========